 - Filtered reports based on the date the client profile was created - or based on the date of their first appointment with your clinic.

-- The complete report includes the client name, mobile number, client type, email, calendar of appointment, date of birth, referred by (if any), the date the client was added and date of the first appointment.
+- The complete report includes the client name, client number, mobile number, client type, email, calendar of appointment, date of birth, referred by (if any), the date the client was added and date of the first appointment.